realt0w/IEVR_Mod_Manager/README.md

 #### Installing Mods

-1. Download a mod from a trusted source
+1. Download a mod from a trusted source (e.g., [GameBanana](https://gamebanana.com/mods/games/20069))
 2. Extract the mod folder to the `Mods/` directory (located in the same folder as `IEVRModManager.exe`)
 3. Click "Scan Mods" in the Mod Manager to refresh the list
 4. The new mod should appear in the list